 Once a detective has completed the investigation, the case will be “presented” to a prosecuting agency for filing consideration.
 As stated above, it's a common myth that an alleged victim can “press charges” against anyone.
 Furthermore, police do not file criminal charges.

-The detective lays out the factual basis for the requested criminal charges and a deputy District Attorney or City Attorney determines whether the case should proceed to a formal criminal charge.
+The detective lays out the factual basis for the requested criminal charges.
+A Deputy District Attorney or City Attorney determines whether the case should proceed to a formal criminal charge.
 While this determination is most often made prior to the first court date (typically the date on the citation given to the defendant at the time of arrest), sometimes more time is required.

 Arraignment

 If a case has been filed, the first formal court date is known as an arraignment.
-This is the time for the defendant to enter a Not Guilty plea and receive initial discovery, usually consisting of the police reports, witness statements, etc.
+This is the time for the defendant to enter a not-guilty plea and receive initial discovery, usually consisting of police reports, witness statements, etc.

 Arraignment is also an opportunity to request increased or decreased bail at the bail hearing.
-The first source of authority relied upon by judges in setting bail and prosecutors in requesting bail is typically the bail schedule
+The bail schedule is typically the first source of authority relied upon by judges in setting bail and prosecutors in requesting bail.

-Anyone who has been charged with a minor crime or non-violent misdemeanor are frequently granted an own recognizance release.
+Anyone who has been charged with a minor crime or non-violent misdemeanor is frequently granted an own recognizance release.

 In domestic violence cases (and some others), the court will additionally issue a protective order requiring the defendant not to contact the alleged victim while the case is pending.